-Lay a rug down on your backyard patio and your space is well and truly styled.
-We love a rainforest print anywhere, but most especially on an outdoor rug for a pop of color and pattern.
+Including a rug is a must with all backyard patio ideas as it will ensure that your space is well and truly styled.
+We love a rainforest print anywhere, but most especially to add a pop of color and pattern outside.
 What's more?
 It can conceal tired paving when you don’t have the money or time to update it, and it’s even quicker than painting so it's super budget-friendly.
 You will need a rug designed for the outdoors, of course, so that it can stand up to the conditions and prove easy to care for - find some options in our guide to the best outdoor rugs on the market today.

 While we’re talking patio ideas on a budget, keeping on top of the weeding is a cheap way to make any patio a whole lot lovelier.
 It’s inevitable that weeds will take the opportunity to make themselves a home between the pavers, so get in the habit of rooting them out as soon as they appear.

 We like this Patio Weeding Knife from Annabel James because it’s specially made for the job, helping you hook the offenders out from narrow spaces.
 It’ll work beautifully on moss, too, so you can keep your patio greenery-free.

 25. Pave the way with your favorite finds

 Just as it is in an individual room, creating a focal point is a great way to add personality to your backyard patio.
 Using a couple of your favorite stand out pieces to carve out a pathway from your patio door through to the backyard is an easy way to lengthen your space

 26. Pile on the comfort